Ananta Dasa: Personal life

 Not much is known about his early life.
 Some of the later writers have mentioned his parentage.
-Ananta was born Ananta Mohanty at village Balipatana.
-His father's name was Kapila Mohanty.
-He was one of the chief saints of Utkaliya Vaishnavism and propagator of the Sisu sampradaya.
+Ananta was born Ananta Mohanty in Balipatana village, his father's name was Kapila Mohanty who had received the title "Mahapatra" and belonged to Karan community.
+He was one of the chief saints of Utkaliya Utkal Vaishnavism and propagator of the Sisu sampradaya.

 Literary works

 His magnum opus was Hetu Udaya Bhāgabata.
 A list of his known works is as below.